X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Results

 One example of an incorrectly assigned \emph{inferable} label, is shown below, with GPT-4's prediction highlighted in green:

-\begin{displayquote} \underline{Spanish:} Los elementos geológicos de Fobos se han nombrado en memoria de astrónomos relacionados con el satélite, así como con nombres de personajes y lugares de la novela...\footnote{English gloss: ``The geological features of Phobos have been named in memory of astronomers associated with the satellite, as well as the names of characters and places from the novel...''} \end{displayquote}
+\begin{displayquote} \underline{Es:} Los elementos geológicos de Fobos se han nombrado en memoria de astrónomos relacionados con el satélite\footnote{Gloss: ``The geological features of Phobos have been named in memory of astronomers associated with the satellite''} \end{displayquote}